-The 2021 Bonds may be transferred and exchanged upon delivery thereof to the office of the Trustee, to the extent and upon the conditions set forth in the Indenture.
-No service charge shall be made for any exchange or transfer, but the Trustee may require payment of a sum sufficient to cover any tax or other governmental charge that may be imposed.
+The 2021 Bonds may be transferred and exchanged upon delivery thereof to the designated office of the Trustee, to the extent and upon the conditions set forth in the Indenture.
+No service charge shall be made for any exchange or transfer, but the Trustee may require payment to cover any tax or other governmental charge that may be imposed.

-Neither the Authority nor the Trustee is required to transfer or exchange any 2021 Bond during the fifteen (15) days immediately preceding the date of selection of the 2021 Bonds of such series to be redeemed and ending at the close of business on the date on which the notice of redemption is given, or to transfer or exchange any 2021 Bond selected or called for redemption in whole or in part.
+Neither the Authority nor the Trustee is required to transfer or exchange any 2021 Bond during the fifteen (15) days immediately preceding the date of selection of the 2021 Bonds to be redeemed and ending at the close of business on the date on which the notice of redemption is given, or to transfer or exchange any 2021 Bond selected or called for redemption in whole or in part.

-No transfer or exchange of 2021 Bonds made other than as described above and in the Indenture shall be valid or effective for any purpose thereunder.
+No transfer or exchange of 2021 Bonds made other than as described above and in the Indenture shall be valid for any purpose thereunder.